ocotillo/handbook/_sources/appendices/development_vm.md.txt

 ### Additional notes for Windows users

-  1. It's probably easiest to get `git` from [Anaconda]() if you're already using it (use `conda install git` at the Anaconda command line)
+  1. It's probably easiest to get `git` from [Anaconda](https://docs.anaconda.com/anaconda/install/windows/) if you're already using it (use `conda install git` at the Anaconda command line)
   2. `git` needs to be configured not to alter line endings.
 After installing git, you should do `git config --global core.autocrlf false` *before* cloning MagAOX.
 (However, if you use `git` for other things, you may not want this to be a global setting.)
+  3. The existence of a `windows_host.txt` advisory file is **required** for provisioning to succeed.
+(Its presence tells the scripts to work around functionality that is missing on Windows hosts.)
-  3. The section below on [Using GUIs in the VM](#Using-GUIs-in-the-VM) needs to be expanded with instructions for Windows.
+  4. The section below on [Using GUIs in the VM](#Using-GUIs-in-the-VM) needs to be expanded with instructions for Windows.
 (Basically, we need to figure out which of the X11 servers for Windows works with `vagrant ssh` in the current configuration.)
 Until then, no GUIs in Windows.

 ## Setup